OMNIALowCode/omnia3/docs/pages/omnia3/Introduction/omnia3_platformchangelog.md

  - Feature: Enable or disable User/Password authentication [(see here)](/omnia3_management_features.html)
  - Quick access to Tenant from Management Tenant list
  - New User's profile page
- - App Behavious and Web Components: Don't close modal when ESC key is pressed
+ - App Behaviours and Web Components: Don't close modal when ESC key is pressed
  - Allow restarting the System
  - API Client - Security improvement - One time only access to Secrets